Psiphon-Inc/psiphon-automation/README.md

 - Test None/null values in the handshake JSON.
 For example, I think the upgrade version can theoretically be None/null.
 The desired behaviour is that it get the default empty string value when pulling it out of JSON.

-- Rethink if it makes sense to exclude the "current" transport from temp/failover transports.

 - Determine if WinHttpGetIEProxyConfigForCurrentUser is the correct/best way to deterine the correct local proxy settings (both when our LocalProxy is and